Carotid artery disease

 Treatment of AAA – surgical repair of AAA’s is a major operation requiring 7-10 days in hospital.
 An incision is made in the abdomen and normal aorta above and below the aneurysm is dissected, while blood flow through the aneurysm is stopped by the application of vascular clamps.
 The aneurysmal section of the aorta is then replaced by sewing in a tube of special vascular graft material.
 Blood flow is restored and the abdomen closed.
 Commonly, patients recover from aneurysm surgery in the intensive therapy unit (ITU).
 Clamping of the aorta – in order to repair the aneurysm – temporarily cuts off the blood supply to the lower half of the body and puts a strain on the heart, lungs and kidneys.
 The function of these organs needs to be monitored very carefully and appropriate treatment given if required.
 Sometimes the circulation to the legs can become blocked and further operations to restore the circulation is required.
 Bleeding from the repaired aorta can occur.
 Overall, the incidence of major complications is in the region of 5% but is increased in those patients with pre-existing disease.
 Other complications include erectile dysfunction in men, graft infection, wound infection and limb ischaemia.

 Recovery – most people are ready for discharge from hospital within 7-10 days but if complications occur the stay is longer.
-I tend to warn people that it will take at least six weeks to feel as well as they did the night before surgery.
-The good news is that once you have recovered, you can return to normal activity and a normal life-expectancy.
+Many patients report that it takes at least six weeks to feel as well as they did the night before surgery.
+The good news is that once patients have recovered, they can return to normal activity and a normal life-expectancy.

 Endovascular aneurysm repair (EVAR)

-Surgery – an incision will be made in each groin and the femoral arteries exposed.
-Specialised wires and catheters will be inserted through the femoral arteries into the aorta.
-X-rays will be performed and intravenous dye injected to determine the correct position of the stent.
+Surgery – an incision is made in each groin and the femoral arteries exposed.
+Specialised wires and catheters are inserted through the femoral arteries into the aorta.
+X-rays are performed and intravenous dye injected to determine the correct position of the stent.
 The stent is expanded inside the aorta to repair it.
 Usually a number of stents are inserted to repair the aorta and the iliac arteries.

 The incisions in the groins may bleed resulting in haemorrhage, false aneurysm and/or bruising.
 The groin may develop swelling caused by excess tissue fluid – seromas – which may become infected and need drainage and/or antibiotics.